Devotional Thought : Deuteronomy 15:4-5

 Yet only a few verses later we read: “There will always be poor people in the land.
 Therefore I command you to be openhanded toward your fellow Israelites who are poor and needy in your land” (verse 11).

-Our culture is vastly different to Moses’ and the cause and effect of our lack of trust in God isn’t obvious.
-Today, it’s possible for Christians to struggle with a lack of resources, that isn’t relate to their level of trust in God.
+Our culture is vastly different from Moses’ and the cause and effect of our lack of trust in God isn’t as closely connected.
+Today, many Christians worldwide struggle with a lack of resources, that isn’t related to their level of trust in God.

 Regardless of why people are needy, it’s good for us to share our resources, as we are able.
-If God has blessed us, then let’s pass that blessings on to others.
+If God has blessed us, then let’s pass those blessings on to others.